krusynth/digitalpolicy/content/_info/cohen-report.md

 title: Computer Chaos (1994) (Cohen Report)
 layout: document
 toc: true
+description: The 1994 Computer Chaos report, one of the fundamental documents that would influence all following government IT policy.
 ---

 In 1994, the Computer Chaos congressional report highlighted key problems in IT